 Adapting the pressure regulator (limiter) on your gas meter

-In some cases, a technician from your distribution network operator will have to adapt the pressure regulator.
+In some cases, a technician from your distribution network operator will have to adapt the pressure regulator on your gas meter.
 This adaptation is free of charge.
-Your network operator will do this adaptation.
-This work is essential for security reasons.
-You are therefore required to allow your distribution network operator to access your meter.
+Your network operator will do this at his own expense.
+This adaptation is essential for safety reasons.
+You are therefore required to allow your distribution network operator access to your meter.

 No technicians will visit Brussels and much of the Antwerp conurbation, because these areas don’t have pressure regulators.
 This means nothing needs to be adapted.